mulle-concurrent/mulle-thread/README.md

 ## Intro

 These are wrapper headers for subset functionalities of pthreads and mintomic.
 When expanding to different platforms, only those functions need to be ported.

-Since C11 has `<stdatomic>` and `<threads>`, eventually this project will be become useless.
+Since C11 has `<stdatomic>` and `<threads>`, eventually this project could become useless.
+In the meantime though it's a convenient abstraction on threads and atomic operations.

 ## mintomic

 This was the original source for atomic operations, unfortunately it's not really active anymore, so f.e.
 ARM64 doesn't work.
 It will be eventually completely replaced by C11.

 For now, `mulle_atomic` will use mintomic if `<stdatomic.h>` is not available.